Field Theory, I-II

 PHYS (6455 -) 6456, (FALL 2018), SPRING 2019

 Welcome to the web page for the course "Quantum field theory".

 Go here for homework assignments.

-This semester, the class will meet on Mondays and Wednesdays from
+This semester, the class will meet MWF from

-My lecture notes (the class text) are now available from A-1 copies,
+My lecture notes (the class text) are available from A-1 copies in the

 Not only is working on the homework in groups permitted,

 in fact it is encouraged.
 If you aren't already part of a study group,

 then I encourage you to join or form one.

 After all, one of the easiest and most efficient ways to get